shrocky2/Hyperion/README.md

 # Welcome to my Hyperion Ambient TV Light Project instructions.

-You can view my YouTube installation video here: COMING SOON (Aug 2020)
+You can view my YouTube installation video here: https://youtu.be/hpBRKZ_2aYo

 # For this project, we'll be using the following hardware:
 1. Raspberry Pi (any Pi will work) I'll be using a Raspberry Pi Zero W ( https://amzn.to/3i3TfcM ).
 This project will require the Pi to talk to your home network (WiFi), so we need a Pi that has network capabilities.